-I have to give you a disclaimer that when I started out as an online teacher in 2010, as some of you may have read in my e-book The Numbers Game in the Life of a Teacherpreneur, I was doing the same thing that some online teachers are still doing: copying and pasting emails into gmail groups.
+I have to give you a disclaimer that when I started out as an online teacher in 2010, I was doing the same thing that some online teachers are still doing: copying and pasting emails into gmail groups.

 But even when I did enroll with the email marketing service (I used aweber at the time), I found that I wasn’t using it to its fullest capacity, not realizing the benefits that such simple functions as automation and segmentation for instance can bring.

 Email marketing can do amazing things for your online business, and like me 6 years ago, you may not realize it fully.
 When you do, you can engage with your audience better, serve them more effectively and sell the products they need, not the ones you think they need.

 So let’s look at all the cool things email marketing does for my online business (and can do for you).

 Can #email #marketing help #online #teachers work smarter?
 Absolutely.
 Not many use it to its fullest capacity though.
 Check out this post for tips and ideas.Click To Tweet

 Email Marketing Fact 1It collects emails into lists, segments and groups.

 This seems so easy to put emails together, until you spend a few days copying and pasting them from your spreadsheet into Gmail.
 Then, depending on the number of people you’re sending your email, they’re this huge group, and you don’t know what they do, what kind of content they would enjoy and how you could serve them better.